-Geo and referrer restrictions as well as other security features
+- Geo and referrer restrictions as well as other security features

 - Analytics dashboard to track the performance of live streams and VODs

-    As we’ve covered, using a CDN is essential for most modern video businesses.
-However, we also know that comparing live streaming CDN providers can be confusing.
+Using a CDN is essential for most professional online video streaming.
+However, choosing a live streaming CDN provider can be confusing.
 We hope this article has helped you differentiate between some of the biggest CDN providers on the market.

 We’ve concluded that using an online video platform, such as Dacast, is the best way to build a video platform for your business or organization.
 It’s a more feature-rich and affordable option than using a CDN directly and will provide better performance.

 We offer a 30-day free trial so you can access all of our powerful features to see if Dacast is the right solution for you.
 Click the button below to start streaming live today.
 No credit card is required.

 Any questions, comments, or ideas?
 Let us know below.
 We enjoy hearing from our readers and will get back to you when we can.
 For regular tips on live streaming and exclusive offers, feel free to join our LinkedIn group.